Home Types of Discrimination

 – Reinforcement of gender stereotypes and limitations on individual potential.

-Addressing Sexual Discrimination
+Addressing Gender Discrimination

 – Advocating for policies that promote gender equality, such as pay equity and non-discrimination laws.